entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Yipetalichthys* is -.

 P5.
-Para-articular processe ridge angles: (0) Nearly parallel to the midline of the head shield ; (1) from the anterior end toward the midline
+Para-articular process extension angle: (0) nearly parallel to the midline of the head shield ; (1) anterolaterally extending.

-> - the pr.pa ridge angles from the anterior end toward the midline is the synapomorphy of Quasipetalichthyidae.
+> - A synapomorphy defining Quasipetalichthyidae.

 **Deleted characters**